cern-cta/CTA/continuousintegration/orchestration/README.md

   * The tape server SSS to be used by the EOS mgm to authenticate file transfer requests from the tape servers.
 5. `ctacli`
   * The cta command-line tool to be used by tape operators.
+  * This pod has the keytab of `ctaadmin1` who is allowed to type `cta` admin commands.
 6. `ctafrontend`
   * One CTA front-end.
   * The CTA SSS of the EOS instance that will be used by the CTA front end to authenticate the cta command-line run by the workflow engine of the EOS instance.
-7. `tpsrvXXX` *No two pods in the same namespace can have the same name, hence each tpsrv pod will be numbered differently*
+7. `tpsrvXX` *No two pods in the same namespace can have the same name, hence each tpsrv pod will be numbered differently*
   * One `cta-taped` daemon running in `taped` container of `tpsrvxxx` pod.
   * One `rmcd` daemon running in `rmcd` container of `tpsrvxxx` pod.
   * The tape server SSS to be used by cta-taped to authenticate its file transfer requests with the EOS mgm (all tape servers will use the same SSS).
+8. `client`
+  * The `cta` command-line tool to be used by `eosusers`.
+  * The `eos` command-line tool.
+  * This pod has the keytab of `user1` who is allowed to read-write file in `root://ctaeos//eos/ctaeos/cta`.

 # post-mortem analysis